Grigori Voitinsky

-Early life
+Early life and revolutionary activity

-He was born on 17 April 1893 in Nevel to a Russian Jewish family.
+He was born as Grigori Naumovich Zarkhin on 17 April 1893 in Nevel to a Russian Jewish family.
 Voitinsky graduated from school in 1907 and worked as a typesetter and accountant.
 In 1913, he moved to the United States to find employment and joined the Socialist Party of America.
-After five years in the United States and Canada, he returned to Russia in the spring of 1918 and he joined the Communist Party of the Soviet Union in Vladivostok.
+After five years living in the United States and Canada, he returned to Russia in the spring of 1918 and he joined the Communist Party of the Soviet Union in Vladivostok.
 He took an active part in the Far Eastern Front in the Russian Civil War.
+In 1919, he would be imprisoned by the White Army and sent to Alexandrovsk-Sakhalinsky.
+By February 1920, he was freed from prison.
+Allowing him to serve as the deputy leader of northern Sakhalin's provisional executive committee until its occupation by the Japanese.

 Work in the Republic of China

 In 1920, the Soviet Union established the Far Eastern Bureau of the Communist International in Siberia.
 It was directly responsible for managing the establishment of a communist party in the Republic of China and other countries in the region.
 Soon after the bureau's establishment, Vladimir Vilensky-Sibiryakov sent Voitinsky to China as its representative.
-Voitinsky arrived in Beijing in April 1920 under the guise of journalist and contacted Li Dazhao.
+Voitinsky arrived in Beijing in April 1920 under the guise of journalist (with the name Wu Tingkang in Chinese) and contacted Li Dazhao.
 Li arranged for Voitinsky to meet with another communist leader, Chen Duxiu, in Shanghai.
 Yang Mingzhai served as Voitinsky's interpreter and traveling companion.
-In Shanghai, Voitinsky helped to found the Socialist League and funded the translation and dissemination of propaganda materials such as The Communist Manifesto.
-In August 1920, Voitinsky, Chen Duxiu, Li Hanjun, Shen Xuanlu, Yu Xiusong, Shi Cuntong, and others began to establish the Comintern China Branch.
+In Shanghai, Voitinsky helped to found the Socialist League in August 1920 and funded the translation and dissemination of propaganda materials such as The Communist Manifesto.

 The Shanghai Chronicle (not to be confused with the Shanghai Jewish Chronicle) was set up in 1919 in Shanghai by G. F. Shemeshko and other Russians with socialist leanings, and received financial aid from the Soviet Russian government in early 1920.
 In April 1920, Voitinsky and his colleagues arrived in the Republic of China on a mission to establish a communist party.
 They not only came to China in the guise of editors and reporters for the newspaper, but also set up the Comintern's East Asia Secretariat in the newspaper office.
 From then on, the Shanghai Chronicle became both a propaganda vehicle for the East Asia Secretariat and a cover for Comintern activity in China.
 Because the newspaper staff assisted Soviet Russian and Comintern personnel stationed under cover at the newspaper in activities to establish a communist organization in the Republic of China, the newspaper as a whole played a special role in the early communist movement in China.

 In November 1920, Voitinsky, working with Chen Duxiu and others, issued The Chinese Communist Party Manifesto and started a monthly publication called The Communist Party.
-Voitinsky left the Republic of China in early 1921, prior to the 1st National Congress of the Chinese Communist Party in July 2021.
+Voitinsky left the Republic of China in early 1921, prior to the 1st National Congress of the Chinese Communist Party in July 1921.